jeffreybergier/Retro-Stream-Tutorial/README.md

       able to in Tiger.
 But Tiger still works fine, just lower quality.
 1. PowerPC Mac connected to your home network over ethernet: Sorry, the Airport cards on these old Macs are too slow for this.
-1. Apple Silicon Mac: It goes without saying that these Macs are so overpowered for this that using this set up does not even push them at all.
+1. Apple Silicon Mac: This will be the streaming server.
+Theoretically, any computer that runs FFMPEG could be the streaming server.
+But this tutorial is for Apple Silicon Macs.

 #### My Setup